• Skip to primary navigation

 Vegan zucchini bread muffins

 Same recipe, different shape.
-Vegan zucchini bread muffins are awesome because they are super portable, and perfect for a quick breakfast on the go or as a snack (I love eating them after a good workout).
+Vegan zucchini bread muffins are fantastic because they are super portable and perfect for a quick breakfast on the go or as a snack.

-With this exact recipe, you can make about 10 regular-size zucchini muffins (or 12 smaller ones).
+With this recipe, you can make ten regular-sized zucchini muffins (or 12 smaller ones).

 Similar Recipes